Plumme History, Family Crest & Coats of Arms

 Early Notables of the Plumme family (pre 1700)

-in 1769.
-"In 1718, Thomas Hesketh joined in the sale of the hall...
-Another 85 words (6 lines of text) are included under the topic Early Plumme Notables in all our PDF Extended History products and printed products wherever possible.
+Another 68 words (5 lines of text) are included under the topic Early Plumme Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: John Plum, who came to Massachusetts in 1635; Thomas Plum, a servant sent to Barbados in 1660; Peter Plum, who arrived in Virginia in 1666; Mary Plum, who came to Virginia in 1669.